dalyIsaac/Whim/docs/docs/customize/yaml.md

 # YAML Configuration (WIP)

 Whim is in the process of adding YAML configuration support - this is being tracked in [#1009](https://github.com/dalyIsaac/Whim/issues/1009).
-This has been implemented in the `Whim.Yaml` plugin.
+This has been implemented in the `Whim.Yaml` plugin, and may have breaking changes in the future.

 ## Setup